benmneb/vomad.life/content/chiang-mai-food.md

 - **Vegan Hot Dog** - with added vegan cheese and bacon, and Sweet Potato Fries.
 - **Chocolate Vegan Brownie** - Must try dessert.

-<prominent-img src="chiang-mai-food/veganheaven-staff" caption="Our real number one favourite is not on the menu, it's the head-lady in charge at Vegan Heaven 2.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-staff" caption="Our real number one favourite is not on the menu, it's the head-lady in charge at Vegan Heaven 2.
 This beautiful soul was quick to banter with us and always made ordering food easy and enjoyable, especially when she remembered my favourite dishes.
 Here she is looking appropriately gangster in the house made &quot;Vegan and Winning&quot; t-shirt, available for purchase in store along with a few other designs."></prominent-img>

 ### Service: